gustav0peters/wordpress-challenge/README.md

-# wordpress-challenge

-Vanilla wordpress deployment
+## Vanilla wordpress deployment

 Hi all!
 I hope you are doing well.
 To be honest I never had any experience with deploying websites with certmanager.
 But i reached the following.

-Getting started
+## Getting started

 1-
   In this first step we`ll set up our enviroment.

   1.1 Download Docker Desktop
-  ## This will be used to run the Minikube.
+  This will be used to run the Minikube.

-  Link:

   1.2 Download Minikube
-  ##This service will be used to deploy the Vanilla Wordpress in containers.
+  This service will be used to deploy the Vanilla Wordpress in containers.

-  Documentation link:

   1.3 Download KubeCtl

-  Documentation link:

   2.